Woo-suk Go

-Woo-suk Go (born August 6, 1998) is a South Korean professional baseball pitcher who is a free agent.
+Woo-suk Go (born August 6, 1998) is a South Korean professional baseball pitcher for the LG Twins of the KBO League.
 He has previously played in the KBO League for the LG Twins.
 He competed in the 2020 Summer Olympics and the 2022 Asian Games.

 Career

 LG Twins

 Go made his KBO League debut with the LG Twins in 2017 and became the Twins' closer in 2019.

 On October 8, 2022, Go faced Lee Dae-ho of the Lotte Giants in his final professional game.
 In the contest, Lee appeared as a pitcher, and got Go to ground out to him on a comebacker to the mound.

 From 2019 to 2023, Go pitched to a 2.39 earned run average and recorded 139 saves, leading the KBO League, and 334 strikeouts to 115 walks in 275 1/3 innings pitched.
 The Twins agreed to allow Go to negotiate with Major League Baseball teams following the 2023 KBO League season via the posting system.